Putin meets Chinese Defense Minister in Moscow - ExBulletin

 Putin meets Chinese Defense Minister in Moscow

-Russian President Vladimir Putin met with China’s Defense Minister on Sunday, stressing Beijing’s deepening engagement with Moscow, with which it has largely aligned its foreign policy in a bid to diminish the influence of the United States and other Western democracies.
+MOSCOW (AP) Russian President Vladimir Putin met with China’s Defense Minister on Sunday, stressing Beijing strengthens its engagement with Moscowon which he has largely aligned his foreign policy in an effort to diminish the influence of the United States and other Western democracies.

 Putin and Russian Defense Minister Sergei Shoigu met General Li Shangfu less than a month after Chinese leader Xi Jinping held a three-day state visit in Moscow.